Pertingent case

 The pertingent case is a grammatical case found in the Tlingit language.
 It is used to refer to something which is touching something else: for example, in English, "the chair touching the table", or "against the wall".

+In the Tlingit language, the pertingent case is marked with the suffix -x̱.
+For instance, ÿax̱- is the pertingent form of ÿán, meaning “shore”.
+In Tinglit, the case may also be used to refer to the membership of a group.
+The phrase Kaagwaantaan-x̱ means “they are of the Kaagwaantaan clan”.
+This usage of the case can be found in sentences containing stative imperfectives that refer to multiple positions.
+For example, the phrase áx̱ naadákwt means “bodies of water lie here and there upon it.”

 It is also found in the Archi language.